Grange Hill: Title sequence and theme music

 For the 30th anniversary in Series 31 (2008), and what turned out to be the final series, an abbreviated edit of the original version of "Chicken Man" was reinstated as the main theme, and, for the final time, the titles had changed once again for cartoon pupils and staff experiencing topics discussed in older series' of Grange Hill.

 Grange Hill was the first programme to use it as a theme followed by the popular quiz show Give Us a Clue, whose makers used it from 1979 to 1982, despite it already being played on Grange Hill.
 Give Us a Clue used a less dynamic custom arrangement more in keeping with the style of light entertainment programming.

 The last four notes of the original theme song were heard when Brookside, one of Phil Redmond's other TV series, aired its final episode in November 2003.

 From 1978 to 1993, the end music would change length and notes occasionally depending on how many actors were in the episode and the mood/theme of the episode.
 For example, a longer version of the end music would be used if more actors played a role or if the episode focused on a serious tone.

-From 1978 to 1984, the ending credits would be on a plain background in either black or blue.
+From 1978 to 1979, the ending credits would be on a plain black background.

+The closing titles from 1980 to 1984 rolled over a different-coloured background for each episode.

 From 1985 to 1989, the ending credits would play over various shots of the episode it showed.

 From 1990 to 2008, the ending credits would be on a custom-made background that either shows the Grange Hill logo, or it would be related to the intro used during the time.